Radiotherapy

 Radiotherapy is usually given in quite high dosage (radical radiotherapy) when it is given by itself with the intent of completely destroying a cancer.

-A slightly lower dose is given when radiotherapy is being given as adjuvant (aiding) treatment to prevent a cancer returning after surgical removal.
+A slightly lower dose is given when radiotherapy is being given as an adjuvant treatment to prevent a cancer returning after surgical removal.
 The dosage is usually considerably lower when the treatment is palliative.
 In this situation the aim is to cause sufficient tumour shrinkage to alleviate symptoms, but not to eradicate the cancer completely.

-If you are receiving low-dosage radiotherapy you may not notice any side effects whatsoever, but those receiving high-dose treatment can usually expect to experience them.
+If you are receiving low-dosage radiotherapy you may not notice any side effects whatsoever, but those receiving high-dose treatment can usually expect to experience some.
 What they are, and their severity, depend on the part and amount of the body being treated, the dose of radiotherapy and also on how sensitive a particular individual is to treatment.

-The most common side effects occur during or immediately after treatment and are short lasting, when they are described as being ‘acute’.
-They usually disappear quite quickly after treatment.
+The most common side effects occur during or immediately after treatment and are short lasting, when they are described as being ‘acute’ They usually disappear quite quickly after treatment.
 A few people may develop so-called ‘late’ side effects several months or even sometimes several years after treatment.
 These effects can be long lasting (‘chronic’) or even permanent.
 It is fairly unusual for long-lasting effects to be particularly troublesome, but small risks are often justifiable when aiming for cure.

 Short-term effects